 Program Description

 Personal care services are provided to assist eligible individuals with activities of daily living (ADLs), as well as instrumental activities of daily living (IADLs), such as bathing, dressing, using the bathroom, eating, grocery shopping, and preparing meals.
-Also, of great interest is the support of assistive technology, personal emergency response services, and minor home modifications to make homes safer and more accessible.
+Also of interest is the support of assistive technology, personal emergency response services, and minor home modifications to make homes safer and more accessible.

 Under CHOICES, the adult children of aging parents can be paid to be caregivers.